 Current FIFA ranking: 61

-This will be Saudi Arabia’s 7th World Cup appearance, although the nation hasn’t had many reasons to celebrate since reaching the round of 16 in 1994.
+This is Saudi Arabia’s seventh World Cup appearance, although the nation haven't had many reasons to celebrate since reaching the round of 16 in 1994.
 But most fans certainly remember when they beat Argentina in the opening round of the 2022 World Cup.

 Saudi Arabia’s qualifications didn’t show much promise, as the team had to fight until the fourth round to secure its place.
-Their chances of overcoming a group stage with Spain and Uruguay are slim.
+Their chances of getting out of the group come down to their final match against Cape Verde.

 Manager and tactics